neecatt/coding-challenge-working-student/README.md

 - **Database integration** using Prisma ORM with PostgreSQL
 - **Comprehensive authentication system** with JWT and refresh tokens
 - **Role-based access control** with organization-level data isolation
+- **Comprehensive testing** using Jest and Supertest to check all the functionalities
 - **Advanced security middleware** including rate limiting and request validation
 - **Docker containerization** for consistent deployment across environments